Origins of the Kamakura Shogunate

 Samurai were the bedrock of Kamakura rule.
 They were not merely warriors but landowners, administrators, and judges.
 The gokenin system formalized their duties: in return for a land grant or a position as jitō, each samurai swore personal loyalty to the shogunate.
 This relationship was reciprocal—the shogun provided protection and legal backing, while the samurai offered military service and tax payments from their estates.
 The bushi (warrior) ethos crystallized during this period, emphasizing courage, loyalty, frugality, and honor.
 Although the full-blown bushidō code developed later, Kamakura-era tales like The Tale of the Heike immortalized ideals of self-sacrifice and clan loyalty.

 Socially, samurai lived in fortified manor houses, training in martial arts and equestrian skills.
 They governed their domains with near-autonomous power, resolving disputes among peasants and lower-ranking warriors.
 The shogunate periodically issued legal decrees to regulate samurai behavior, such as forbidding private vendettas unless approved by Kamakura.
 This dual role—warrior and administrator—made the samurai class the effective rulers of rural Japan, displacing the old courtier aristocracy.
-By the end of the Kamakura period, samurai dominated land ownership, military power, and local justice, a structure that would define Japanese feudalism for centuries.
+By the end of the Kamakura period, samurai dominated land ownership, military power, and local justice, a structure that defined Japanese feudalism for centuries.

 The Mongol Invasions and Their Impact